-With program approval, UW-Madison courses numbered 400 or above can transfer toward the minimum graduate degree credit requirement.
-E C E courses numbered 700 or above can be counted toward the minimum graduate coursework (50%) requirement.
-No credits can be counted toward the minimum graduate residence credit requirement.
+Courses numbered 300 or above may be counted towards the minimum graduate degree credit requirement and courses numbered 700 or above may be counted towards the minimum graduate coursework (50%) requirement.
+No credits from other institutions can be counted toward the minimum graduate residence credit requirement.
 Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.